microsoft/AttackSurfaceAnalyzer/README.md

 ﻿# Attack Surface Analyzer

-## Version 2.0-preview
+## Version 2.1

-This version of Attack Surface Analyzer is in "public preview", suitable for early adopters testing core features.
-A final release of the 2.0 version is planned for late April, 2019.
+Attack Surface Analyzer was first released for the general audience starting in version 2.0 (see Release\v2.0).
+Subsequent versions on master are meant to advance the general features and issues fixed.

 ## Overview